 Skill Specific Courses

-This e-ISuite course is designed to expose a user to the basic application functions of each of the following modules in eISuite; Resources, Cost, Time and the Incident Action Plan.
-These application modules are used within the Plans and Finance sections of an incident management team (Types 1,2 and 3) as well as home units.
-Functional knowledge of the application is required to accomplish the responsibilities in those sections.
-Objective: to prepare students to work on an incident management team in one or more of the following positions; SCKM, RESL, DMOB, PTRC, EQTR, COST or COMP.
-Target group; this course is designed primarily for those who wish to work on a Type 1, Type 2 or Fire Use IMT in Planning or Finance.
+This course exposes a user to the basic application functions of each e-Isuite module: Resources, Cost, Time, and the Incident Action Plan.
+These application modules are used within the Plans and Finance sections of an IMT as well as home units.
+Functional knowledge of the application is required to accomplish the responsibilities within those sections.
+Objective: to prepare students to work on an IMT in one or more of the following positions: SCKN, RESL, DMOB, PTRC, EQTR, COST, or COMP.

 ICS-300: Intermediate ICS: ICS for Supervisors & Expanding Incidents

 This course is designed to enable personnel to operate efficiently using the Incident Command System (ICS) in supervisory roles on expanding or Type 3 incidents.
 Topics include: ICS fundamentals review, incident/event assessment and agency guidance in establishing incident objectives, Unified Command, incident resources management, planning process, demobilization and incident transfer of command or close out.
 This course is NIMS compliant.
 Qualifies for CO Post Credit!